Data Privacy Statement

 You can mitigate this risk, and we recommend you do so, by completing the IAM’s Vessel Manifest Confidentiality Request Form.
 By completing this form you are requesting that your shipment, and you as the shipper, is not shared by the CBP.

 Securing your personal information

-The on-premise servers on which we store personal information are kept in a secure environment protected by a hardware firewall which prevents unauthorised access.
+All other data is stored on our on-premise servers which are kept in a secure site and protected by threat detection software and a hardware firewalls, preventing unauthorised access.

 Here are your privacy choices: